DTechOS/CTF/HTB/Reversing/Simple_Encryptor/noets.md

 **Encryption:**

-The program first creates a file flag.txt, and uses seek() to im guessing, select the offset at which to start encrpyting data.
+The program first creates a file flag.txt, and uses seek() to im guessing, select the offset at which to start encrypting data.

 ```
   file_pointer = *(long *)(in_FS_OFFSET + 40);